saturneric/GpgFrontend-Manual/src/content/docs/guides/key-group.md

 description: "Create and use key groups in GpgFrontend to encrypt to multiple recipients at once, treating a collection of public keys as a single key."
 ---

-A Key Group is a powerful feature in GpgFrontend that allows you to manage and utilize a collection of public keys as if they were a single public key.
-This greatly simplifies encryption and access control when you want to address multiple recipients or roles at once.
+A Key Group lets you bundle many public keys together and use them as one key.
+This makes it easy to send an encrypted message or file to several people at the same time.

 ## What is a Key Group?

-A Key Group is essentially a named set of public keys.
-Instead of encrypting data separately for each individual recipient, you can create a group, add the relevant public keys, and use the group for encryption.
-All members of the group will be able to decrypt messages or files encrypted to that group.

-## Key Group Characteristics
+Think of a Key Group as a mailing list for encryption.
+You give the group a name and put public keys inside it.
+When you encrypt to the group, every person whose key is in the group can open the message.

+Without a group, you would have to pick each person's key one by one.
+With a group, you pick the group once and you are done.

+## What you should know

-- Collection of Public Keys: A key group consists of one or more public keys.
+- A group holds one or more public keys.
-- Treated as a Single Key: In GpgFrontend, you can use a key group anywhere a single public key would be used, such as for encryption, sharing, or defining access.
+- You can use a group anywhere you would use a single public key, such as when you encrypt a file.
-- Nested Key Groups: Key groups can contain other key groups.
-This allows you to create complex, hierarchical access structures or role-based groups.
+- A group can hold other groups inside it.
+This helps you build bigger groups out of smaller ones.
-- Flexible Management: You can easily add, remove, or reorganize members (public keys or other key groups) within a group at any time.
+- You can add or remove keys from a group at any time.
-- Naming and Organization: Each key group can be given a unique name for easy identification and usage.
+- Each group has a name so you can find it easily.

-## How to Create and Use Key Groups
+## Create a Key Group

-1. Select Keys to Group: At the Key ToolBox panel, select the public keys you want to add to your group by checking the boxes in the “Select” column.
+1. **Pick the keys.** In the Key ToolBox panel, check the box in the "Select" column next to each public key you want in the group.
-2. Click the “Create Key Group” Button: Once you have selected the desired keys, click the Key Group button (key icon) in the toolbar above the key list.
+2. **Click the Key Group button.** It is the key icon in the toolbar above the key list.
-3. Fill in Group Information: A dialog titled New Key Group will appear.
-Fill in the group’s name, email(optional), and an optional comment.
-Click Create to make the group.
+3. **Fill in the details.** A window called New Key Group opens.
+Type a name.
+The email and comment are optional.
+Click Create.
-4. Key Group Appears in List: After creation, your new key group will appear in the key list with Type shown as group.
-You can now use this group for encryption and other operations.
-It works just like a single public key.
+4. **Done.** Your new group shows up in the key list with the Type set to "group".
+You can now use it just like a single public key.

 ![](https://image.cdn.bktus.com/i/2025/06/24/c70891d9ad74b21074be03c7a1d0aabf77d9ea3a.webp)

 ![](https://image.cdn.bktus.com/i/2025/06/24/bf35548136bc176635dc0fd1175795597701e1dc.webp)

-## Manage Members and Nested Groups
+## Edit a group

-You can edit a key group at any time.
-Double-click the group entry (or use the group management menu) to open the Key Group Management window.
-Here you can add or remove keys, or even nest groups within groups.
+You can change a group whenever you want.
+Double-click the group in the list (or use the group management menu) to open the Key Group Management window.
+From there you can add keys, remove keys, or put other groups inside the group.

 ![](https://image.cdn.bktus.com/i/2025/06/24/4c4c9e18c0c850b4d1bbbf8e0861e7f24fa72269.webp)

-## Typical Use Cases
+## When to use Key Groups

-- Team Encryption: Encrypt a document once for an entire project team or department.
-All team members (whose keys are in the group) can decrypt it.
+- **A whole team.** Encrypt a file once for your whole team.
+Everyone whose key is in the group can open it.
-- Role-Based Access: Define groups such as “Developers”, “Managers”, or “Auditors” and grant or revoke access by modifying group membership.
-- Nested Structures: Organize key groups hierarchically, e.g., a “Project A” group containing “Frontend Team” and “Backend Team” key groups.

-## Special Notes & Behaviors for Key Groups

-Key Groups in GpgFrontend offer flexibility and powerful management for encryption workflows, but they also come with specific behaviors and rules that ensure proper usage and system integrity.
-The following notes highlight important details about how Key Groups work, their operational constraints, and how they interact with the broader GpgFrontend environment.
-Understanding these points will help you make the most of Key Groups while avoiding common pitfalls.

-### Owner Trust Propagation

-You can right-click on a Key Group entry to set the Owner Trust level for the group.
-When you do this, the Owner Trust value is applied to all public keys contained within the group (including recursively for nested groups).
-This is a convenient way to manage trust settings for many users at once.

-### Membership & Encryption Capability

-Only keys marked with the E (Encrypt) usage flag can be added to a Key Group.
-If a key does not support encryption, you will not be able to include it.

-### Automatic Disabling of Invalid Groups

-Auto-Disabling on Startup: If, upon startup, any key in a Key Group no longer meets requirements (e.g., is deleted or loses encryption capability), the Key Group will be automatically disabled.
+- **Roles.** Make groups like "Developers", "Managers", or "Auditors".
+To give or take away access, just change who is in the group.
+- **Groups inside groups.** Build a big group from smaller ones.
+For example, a "Project A" group can hold a "Frontend Team" group and a "Backend Team" group.

+## Things to keep in mind

+Key Groups are easy to use, but they follow a few rules.
+Read these so you know what to expect.

+### Setting trust for the whole group

+Right-click a group and set the Owner Trust level.
+That trust level is then applied to every key in the group, including keys in any groups nested inside it.
+This is a fast way to set trust for many people at once.

+### Only encryption keys can join

+You can only add a key that can encrypt (it has the E flag).
+If a key cannot encrypt, you cannot add it to a group.

+### Broken groups turn off by themselves

+When you start GpgFrontend, it checks each group.
+If a key in a group is gone or can no longer encrypt, the group is turned off.

-- Disabled Key Groups are not shown in the Key ToolBox.
+- A turned-off group does not show in the Key ToolBox.
-- You can still view and manage them in the Key Management interface, where they are highlighted in red to indicate their invalid status.
+- You can still see and fix it in the Key Management screen, where it is shown in red so you know something is wrong.
-- The disabled status will propagate: if a nested group becomes unavailable, any parent group containing it is also disabled.
+- If a group inside another group breaks, the outer group is turned off too.

-### Key Group Usage and Limitations
+### What groups can and cannot do

-Key Groups as Encryption Targets Only: In GpgFrontend, a Key Group is treated as a single entity for encryption purposes.
-Therefore, Key Groups cannot be used for signing, decryption, or certification.

-### Independence from GnuPG keygroups
+A Key Group is only for encryption.
+You cannot use a group to sign, to decrypt, or to certify.

+### Groups stay inside GpgFrontend

-Key Groups Are Local to GpgFrontend: GpgFrontend Key Groups are internal objects managed only by GpgFrontend.
-They are not connected to GnuPG’s "keygroup" feature or to the `gpg.conf` file.
-This means Key Groups are only visible and usable within GpgFrontend, and will not appear in other OpenPGP tools.
+Key Groups live only inside GpgFrontend.
+They are not the same as GnuPG's "keygroup" feature and they are not saved in the `gpg.conf` file.
+Other OpenPGP tools will not see your groups.